Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 Follow this procedure to upgrade all necessary ServiceControl 4 instances to version 5.

+> [!NOTE]
-NOTE: This procedure should first be run in a test environment.
+> This procedure should first be run in a test environment.

 ### Getting ready